usnistgov/800-63-3/sp800-63-3/sec3_definitions.md

 #### Federation
 A process that allows for the conveyance of identity and authentication information across a set of networked systems.

+#### Federation Assurance Level
+A metric describing the robustness of the assertion protocol utilized by the federation to communicate authentication and attribute information (if applicable) to a relying party.

 #### Identity
 A set of attributes that uniquely describe a person within a given context.